Tsukina-7mochi/vpm-workflow/readme.md

 # VPM Workflows

-This repository is a demostration of workflows for [VPM (VRChat Package Manager)](https://vcc.docs.vrchat.com/vpm).
+This repository is a demonstration of workflows for [VPM (VRChat Package Manager)](https://vcc.docs.vrchat.com/vpm).

 ## Use package manifest